 Do you have Flood Problems?
 Earthworks can function in both ways.
 During dry times, they serve as a water harvesting solution.
 During wet times, they can effectively keep flood waters from getting to your home.
 We can work with flood specific solutions on mountain properties and in residential flood plains.

 With the recent passage of the new Colorado RainBarrel Bill (HB 16-1005) residents now have the opportunity to catch and store rainwater for later use in their landscape.
-This is exciting news, as it offers a shift in the conversation for the first time in more than a hundred years.
+This is exciting news, as it offers a shift in the conversation for the first time in almost a hundred years.
 The Bill allows for 110 gallons of storage capacity for each residential property.
-See our Parts & Materials Page for ideas on how to build your own rainbarrel solution.
-Or Contact Us to see how we can help you design a water harvesting solution, including earthworks, rainbarrles, and perennial planting of your landscape.
+If you want to learn more about what is allowed in terms of rainwater storage, check out this Rainwater Collection in Colorado Fact Sheet to learn about what types of storage systems are allowed.
+If you are curious about these systems, Contact Us to see how we can help you design a water harvesting solution, including earthworks, rainbarrles, and perennial planting of your landscape.